mobizt/FirebaseClient/README.md

 `Network Connection -> Authentication (app intitialize included JWT token creation) -> Apply auth data to Service app -> Waits for App authenticate -> Call Service App (url may be required) -> Maintain Authentication and Async Operation Queue`

+### Async Queue

+All requests for sync and async operations are managed using queue.

+Each sync and async requests data consume memory up to 1k.
+When many async operations are added to queue (FIFO), the memory usage was increased.

+Each async client handles this queue separately.
+Then in order to limit the memory used for each async client, this library allows 10 async operations (called slots) can be stored in the queue at a time.

+The maximum queue size can be set via the build flag `FIREBASE_ASYNC_QUEUE_LIMIT` or macro in [src/Config.h](src/Config.h) or created your own config in [src/UserConfig.h](src/UserConfig.h).

+When the authentication async operation was required, it will insert to the first slot of the queue.

+If the sync operation was called, it will insert to the first slot in the queue too but after the authentication task slot.

+When async Get operation in SSE mode (HTTP Streaming) was currently stored in queue, the new sync and async operations will be inserted before the async SSE (HTTP Streaming) slot.

+When the async operation queue is full, the new sync and async operations will be cancelled.

+The finished and time out operating slot will be removed from the queue unless the async SSE and allow the vacant slot for the new async operation.

+The async SSE operation will run continuously and repeatedly as long as the FirebaseApp and the services app (Database, Firestore, Messaging, Functions, Storage and CloudStorage) objects was run in the loop via app.loop() or database.loop().

 ### Async Client